czer323/TidyArr/readme.md

 Don't let stalled downloads slow you down.
 With TidyArr, you can automate the process of removing inactive items from your *Arr endpoints to keep your downloads tidy.

+## Features

+- Monitors torrents added to qBittorrent by *Arr
+- Removes items identified as inactive torrents
+- Notifies the \*Arr endpoint that the item has failed
+- If the \*Arr endpoint is configured properly, then a different copy will be added to be acquired
+- Uses asynchronous calls for fast performance
+- Uses weighted scoring and exponential growth/decay to determine which items should be removed
+- Stores the state of the script in a TinyDB JSON file
+- Logs the decisions the script is making for debugging
+- Uses environment variables to set the:
+  - hostname or IP address, port, username, and password of the qBittorrent API
+  - URL and API key for any number of *Arr endpoints
+  - optional customization of the script interval, inactive threshold, and log level

 ## Table of Contents

 - [Features](#features)